mawinkler/c1-cs-clean-queue/README.md

   - [Support](#support)
   - [Contribute](#contribute)

-Cleans the scan queue of Smart Check
+Cleanes the scan queue of Smart Check and removes pending scans.
+It does now support paging.

 ## Run Environment: Docker